davetron5000/naildrivin5.com-OLD/_posts/2014-05-27-rails-does-not-define-your-application-architecture.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Rails Does Not Define Your Application Architecture"
+title: "Rails Does Not Define Your Application Architecture"
 date: 2014-05-27 08:38
-comments: true
+feature: true
-categories:
 ---

 While Rails doesn't prevent you from creating a well-architected application, it certainly doesn't